Boundary Regularity of Bergman Kernel in H\"older space: Introduction

-In Section 4 we prove the main results of the paper.
-The proof of \rp{Prop::K_bdd_intro} consists of two parts.
-First we prove the case for $k=0$, i.e. assuming $bD \in C^{3+\all}$, $0 < \all \leq 1$, we show that $\Kc$ maps $L^\infty(D)$ boundedly into $C^{\min \{\all, \yh \} } (\ov D)$.
-We then apply the integration by parts techniques from \cite{A-S79} to prove the case for $k \geq 1$.
-Next we prove \rt{Thm::Bker_intro}.
-First we construct the integral equation \re{int_eqn_intro} using Koppleman's homotopy formula and show that the right-hand side defines a $C^\infty(\ov D)$ smooth function. \rt{Thm::Bker_intro} then follows easily from \rp{Prop::K_bdd_intro} and standard Fredholm theory.
-In the end we prove \rt{Thm::Bproj_intro}.
-Here we again note that to show $\Lc$ is a bounded operator from $C^{k+\all}(\ov D)$ to $C^{k+ \frac{\all}{2}}(\ov D)$, only $C^3$ boundary regularity is needed.
+In Section 4 we prove \rp{Prop::K_bdd_intro} and \rt{Thm::Bker_intro}.
+The proof of \rp{Prop::K_bdd_intro} is splitted into two parts.
+In the first part, we prove the case for $k=0$, i.e. assuming $bD \in C^{3+\all}$, $0 < \all \leq 1$, we show that $\Kc$ maps $L^\infty(D)$ boundedly into $C^{\min \{\all, \yh \} } (\ov D)$.
+In the second part, we apply the integration by parts techniques from \cite{A-S79} to prove the case for $k \geq 1$.
+We next turn to the proof of \rt{Thm::Bker_intro}.
+First we construct the integral equation \re{int_eqn_intro} using Koppleman's homotopy formula and show that the right-hand side defines a $C^\infty(\ov D)$ function. \rt{Thm::Bker_intro} then follows easily from \rp{Prop::K_bdd_intro} and standard Fredholm theory.
+In Section 5 we prove \rt{Thm::Bproj_intro}.
+To this end we show that $\Lc$ is a bounded operator from $C^{k+\beta}(\ov D)$ to $C^{k+ \frac{\beta}{2}}(\ov D)$, $0< \beta \leq 1$, assuming boundary is $C^3$.